SonoWorld is a division of MedimageWorld a medical communications company headquartered

 companies.
 Over the past five years Dr. Goldberg has developed a network of over

-49 JUREI-affiliated education centers operating in 33 countries and the network
+75 JUREI-affiliated education centers operating in countries around the world.
+Dr.

-is growing rapidly.
-Dr. Goldberg has published extensively on all applications of
+Goldberg has published extensively on all applications of ultrasound.
+He has published

 Christopher R. B. Merritt, MD, Medical Content Director,